 The more you focus on and passionately pursue your purpose in life, the more attractive women will find you in general.
-A man pursuing a purpose he has a burning desire to accomplish gives off a much happier, peaceful, relaxed, successful, inviting, confident and positive vibe than a guy who hates his job, his life and his circumstances.
+A man pursuing a purpose and has a burning desire to accomplish it gives off a much happier, peaceful, relaxed, successful, inviting, confident and positive vibe than a guy who hates his job, his life and his circumstances.

-Corey also gives the great advice to “becoming the person you want to attract.”
+Corey also gives the great advice of “becoming the person you want to attract.”
 Similarly, I always say that you attract what you are, and bring into your life only what you think you deserve.
 When you live your life in line with your personal values, you will bring others into your life who also share those values.

 Additionally, Corey discusses the import point that one can’t bribe or barter with another person to earn their affection.
 Attraction must be naturally felt.